 Complete only ONE report form for an operation.
 Write "Duplicate" near the address label of each extra report form.
-Also, write the 11-digit census file number(s) of the DUPLICATE report(s) ON THE COMPLETED REPORT in the space provided to the left of the address label.
-Return the extra report(s) in the same envelope with your completed report forms of that we can correct our records.
+Also, write the 11-digit census file number(s) of the DUPLICATE reports) ON THE COMPLETED REPORT in the space provided to the left of the address label.
+Return the extra report(s) in the same envelope with your completed report form so that we can correct our records.